 1. Create a data integration strategy

 Choosing and selecting an ETL tool is a process that begins with defining a data integration strategy, compliant with the overall Business Intelligence strategy and requirements.
 It should be clear which business initiatives will be supported, which business processes are supported, where data should be moved from and to (both internal and external systems) and what the underlying infrastructure will be.
 Without a proper integration strategy, buying an ETL tool, will be the same as buying a very nice and expensive car, which runs on a type of fuel which is not available in the country where you want to drive it!

 2. Define criteria in business terms

 Once the strategy is clear, you can define the business critical selection criteria, like ‘Our business people want to keep track of history’.
 In that case you need an ETL Tool that has standard support for slowly changing dimensions out-of-the-box.
 Another example: one of the business strategies is that there will be a customer contact centre.
 The business people in the contact centre, needs to see all the customer data that the company registered in a wide variety of source systems residing on different platforms.
 You need an ETL tool that performs well in a heterogeneous envinronment, on different platforms, and is able to connect natively to many different types of database.
 By doing so, we make a clear connection between the criteria and the business strategy, an essential factor for success.

 3. Create a short-list

 Once you have all the criteria in place, you will be able, with the information in the ETL tools comparison to decide which tools match your criteria.
-From there, you can create easily a short-list of two or three different products.
+From there, you can create very easily a short-list of two or three different products.

 4. Invite vendors for a live demonstration